readthedocs/sphinx-hoverxref/docs/usage.rst

 .. code-block:: rst

-   Show a tooltip for :doc:`Read the Docs configuration file <readthedocs:config-file/v2>`.
+   Show a tooltip for :doc:`Read the Docs automation rules <readthedocs:automation-rules>`.

 That will render to:

-Show a tooltip for :doc:`Read the Docs configuration file <readthedocs:config-file/v2>`.
+Show a tooltip for :doc:`Read the Docs automation rules <readthedocs:automation-rules>`.

 .. warning::